shivamshukla02/kvlite/README.md

 ## AI usage disclosure

-Built with AI coding assistance (Claude) for scaffolding, test design, and documentation.
+Built with help of AI for scaffolding, test design, and documentation.
 Every architectural decision — WAL record format, SSTable layout, bloom filter sizing, compaction strategy, concurrency model — was reviewed and is defensible line-by-line.
 See [JUDGE_QA.md](./JUDGE_QA.md) for the prepared explanations behind each choice.